niraunjana/AOA_Module_20/EX 2A BACKTRACKING - RAT IN MAZE PROBLEM.md

 ## Program:

 ```
-Program to implement Rat in a Maze.
+Program to implement Rat in a Maze

 DEVELOPED BY    : NIRAUNJANA GAYATHRI G R
 REGISTER NUMBER : 212222230096